 Safeguarding a Future for WildlifeCanada is home to about 80,000 species including the iconic caribou, polar bear and narwhal – but many of them are facing numerous threats to their survival.
 WWF-Canada’s 2017 Living Planet Report Canada (LPRC) looked at data from 1970 to 2014 for 903 wildlife species in the country and found that half were in decline.
 Of those in decline, we found an average decline of 83 per cent.
 This trend cannot be ignored.

 A decline in biodiversity isn’t just an issue in Canada, but one that we must tackle globally.
-In 2016, WWF found that populations of fish, birds, mammals, amphibians and reptiles worldwide declined by 58 per cent.
+In 2018, WWF found that monitored populations of fish, birds, mammals, amphibians and reptiles worldwide declined by 60 per cent.

 Species at Risk

 In Canada, over 600 plant and animal species at risk are currently protected under the federal Species at Risk Act (SARA).
 While it’s possible for species to rebound after being on the brink of extinction, as a few species such as the peregrine falcon and white pelican have done, we found an overall troubling trend for species at risk in our LPRC.
 Once SARA was enacted in 2002, species listed under the act continued to decline, on average by 28 per cent.
 Canada is failing our most vulnerable wildlife.